OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### Can I turn legacy tokens back on?

 From October 30th through mid-November 2024, we'll roll out new tooling via PowerShell for Microsoft 365 administrators to turn legacy Exchange tokens on or off in your tenant.
 If you find you need to reenable legacy Exchange tokens, you can use the PowerShell cmdlets to do so.
 The tooling will also report if any add-ins are using legacy tokens over the last 28 days.
+In June 2025, legacy Exchange Online tokens will be turned off and you won't be able to turn them back on without a specific exception granted by Microsoft.
+In October 2025, it won't be possible to turn on legacy Exchange Online tokens and they'll be disabled for all tenants.
 We'll update this FAQ with additional information once the tool is available in all tenants.

+### How does the admin consent flow work?

+ISVs are updating their add-ins to use Entra ID tokens and Microsoft Graph scopes.
+When the add-in requests an access token it must have admin or user consent.
+If the administrator consents, all users on the tenant can use the add-in for the scopes the add-in requires.
+Otherwise, each end-user will be prompted for consent, if [user consent is enabled](/microsoft-365/admin/misc/user-consent).
+Completing admin consent provides a better experience so that users don't have to be prompted.

+One option to consent is the ISV may provide you with an admin consent URI.

+1. The ISV for an add-in provides an admin consent URI.
+This may be on documentation they provide, or you may need to reach out to them for more information.
+1. The administrator browses to the admin consent URI.
+1. The administrator is prompted to sign in and consent to a list of scopes that the add-in requires.
+1. Once complete, the browser redirects to a web page from the ISV, which should show the consent was successful.

+As an alternative, the ISV may provide an updated app manifest that will prompt for admin consent as part of central deployment.
+In this scenario, when you deploy the updated app manifest, you'll be prompted to consent before the deployment can complete.
+There is no need for an admin consent URL.

+Finally, if the add-in is published in the Microsoft 365 store, the update will deploy automatically and the administrator will be prompted to consent to the scopes.
+If the administrator does not consent, users will not be able to use the updated add-in.

+### What if the add-in doesn't work after admin consent?

+Ensure you don't disable features, or revoke permissions that the add-in requires.
+For example, [modifying mailbox policy properties](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/configure-outlook-web-app-mailbox-policy-properties).
+The add-in uses delegated permissions and therefore has access to the same resources as the signed-in user.
+However if a policy or setting blocks the user from a particular resource or action, the add-in will also be blocked.

-### How do I handle add-in updates from ISVs?
+### How do I deploy add-in updates from an ISV?

 If you have an add-in that uses legacy Exchange tokens, you should reach out to your ISV for information about their timeline to migrate their add-in to use NAA.
 Once the ISV migrates their add-in, they will most likely provide an admin consent URL.
-You use the link to sign in as an administrator and consent to any Microsoft Graph scopes the add-in requires.
-This provides consent for the entire tenant to use the add-in.
-If you don't consent the add-in will prompt users to consent, and may possibly not work correctly.
+See [How does the admin consent flow work?](#how-does-the-admin-consent-flow-work) for more information.

-The ISV may provide you with an updated manifest to deploy (when using central deployment).
+The ISV may also provide you with an updated app manifest to deploy (when using central deployment).
 During central deployment, this may prompt you to consent to any Microsoft Graph scopes the add-in requires.
 In this scenario you won't need to use an admin consent URL.

 If the add-in is deployed from Microsoft AppSource, most likely you will be prompted to consent to Microsoft Graph scopes when the ISV rolls out updates to the add-in.
 Until you consent, users on the tenant will not be able to use the new version of the add-in with NAA.

 ### Which add-ins in my org are impacted?

 We'll provide tooling for administrators that reports the app ID of any add-in that used legacy Exchange online tokens in the last 28 days.
 We'll provide more information when the tooling is ready in this FAQ.
-See [Can I turn legacy tokens back on?](#can-i-turn-legacy-tokens-back-on) for more information.
+For more information, see [Can I turn legacy tokens back on?](#can-i-turn-legacy-tokens-back-on).

 Add-ins may use the legacy Exchange tokens to get resources from Exchange through the EWS or Outlook REST APIs.
 Sometimes an add-in requires Exchange resources for some use cases and not others, making it difficult to figure out whether the add-in requires an update.
 We recommend reaching out to add-in developers and owners to ask them if their add-in code references the following APIs.